-Additionally, the product is highly functional and works as advertised.
+This toilet is highly functional and works as advertised.
 With regards to functionality, this dual flush tankless toilet by TOTO has a horde of features to speak of.
-You will also love the fact that this unit features an eco-friendly bidet washlet.
+You’ll love the fact that this unit features an eco-friendly bidet washlet.

-The components combine to offer one of the best luxury and ecology tankless toilets you can by today.
+The components combine to offer one of the best luxurious and most economically friendly tankless toilets you can by today.
 One of the things you will come to like about this toilet is its powerful yet efficient flushing system.

 2. BioBidet IB835 Toilet System – The Best Integrated Bidet Tankless Toilet

-However, the unique contemporary beauty of this product is not the reason you should buy it.
-You will find this model to be just as functional as it is beautiful.
+However, the unique contemporary beauty of this product is not its best feature.
+You’ll find this model to be just as functional as it is beautiful.